 When a used caliper is remanufactured, the piston bore may be bored out and sleeved to restore a smooth surface.
 Sleeving also restores the proper inside diameter of the bore so the seal will seal and retract the piston properly.
 If you are buying a remanufactured caliper for your vehicle, ask your parts supplier if this has been done on the rebuilt caliper.
 If not, it may be a cheap rebuild that won't last.

 Removing the calipers is a fairly simple job on most vehicles, but on some late model cars that "pre-energize" the brakes to reducing braking times, the brake system may have to be deactivated with a scan tool (or by removing a brake system fuse) prior to working on the brakes.
 Always refer to the vehicle service literature to see what precautions and procedures should be followed when working on your brakes.
-If you don't have a shop manual or online service information subscription for your vehicle, go to AlldataDIY and buy a subscription.
-It's well worth the money!

 Most calipers are held in place by a pair of bolts or pins.
 Once the bolts or pins have been removed, the caliper can be lifted up and away from the rotor.
 You can then remove the inner and outer brake pads and insect the caliper.

-A caliper should be replaced if it is damaged, cracked, severly corroded, worn or leaking.
+A caliper should be replaced if it is damaged, cracked, badly corroded, worn or leaking.
 You may also have to replace a caliper if the bleeder screw is frozen or has broken off.
 Broken bleeder screws can sometimes be removed with an "easy-out" tool, or the old bleeder screw can be drilled out and the hole retapped to accept a new bleeder screw.
 Make sure no debris remains inside the piston bore after repairing the broken bleeder screw.

 If a piston is frozen or stuck in its bore, replace the caliper.
 Don't waste your time trying to rebuild it.